BoxcarsAI/boxcars/README.md

 - Boxcar - an encapsulation that performs something of interest (such as search, math, SQL, an Active Record Query, or an API call to a service).
 A Boxcar can use an Engine (described below) to do its work, and if not specified but needed, the default Engine is used `Boxcars.engine`.
 - Train - Given a list of Boxcars and optionally an Engine, a Train breaks down a problem into pieces for individual Boxcars to solve.
 The individual results are then combined until a final answer is found.
 ZeroShot is the only current implementation of Train (but we are adding more soon), and you can either construct it directly or use `Boxcars::train` when you want to build a Train.
 - Prompt - used by an Engine to generate text results.
 Our Boxcars have built-in prompts, but you have the flexibility to change or augment them if you so desire.
 - Engine - an entity that generates text from a Prompt.
 OpenAI's LLM text generator is the default Engine if no other is specified, and you can override the default engine if so desired (`Boxcar.configuration.default_engine`).
+We have an Engine for Anthropic's Claude API named `Boxcars::Anthropic`, and another Engine for GPT named `Boxcars::Gpt4allEng`.
 - VectorStore - a place to store and query vectors.

 ## Security